QuEraComputing/Bloqade.jl/docs/src/subspace.md

 case.
 For example, to run an emulation in the subspace, one just need to use the subspace register [`SubspaceArrayReg`](@ref) instead of the fullspace register [`ArrayReg`](@ref).
-The rest of the code are the same
+The rest of the code are the same:

 ```@example subspace
 reg = zero_state(space)